genehemias/ShortWorkout/README.md

 - reduce audio volume to a reasonable level
 - modularize/organize the javascript a bit better
 - splash a banner when the cycle is complete
-- add a counter that shows how many excercises are complete/total for the workout
+- add a counter that shows how many excercises are complete/total for the current workout
   - put it between the `exercise-prompt` and `exercise-name` elements
 - make the number of excercises configurable based on user input/setting
   - use a slider